- Visit Borobudur, the largest Buddhist temple in the world

 Day 12: Free Day in Bira

 Your last day on Sulawesi is free for you to spend however you like.
-If you want to stay closer to home, you could spend the day relaxing on the beach with a book, lazing around in a hammock with a cocktail or two, or head out for a spot of sightseeing around the nearby beaches.
+If you want to stay closer to home, you could spend the day relaxing on the beach with a book, lazing around in a hammock with a cocktail or two, or heading out for a spot of sightseeing around the nearby beaches.

-Alternatively, if you're feeling a little more adventurous, you could opt to go on a diving or snorkeling tour or head out on a day tour out to explore more of the surrounding countryside and learn more about the local culture in the region.
+Alternatively, if you're feeling a little more adventurous, you could opt to go on a diving or snorkeling tour or head out on a day tour to explore more of the surrounding countryside and learn more about the local culture in the region.

 It's the final day of your trip, which means it's time to say goodbye.
-After one last breakfast at the hotel, make your way back to Makassar, where you will be dropped at the airport ready to catch your onward flight.
+After one last breakfast at the hotel, make your way back to Makassar, where you will be dropped at the airport, ready to catch your onward flight.

-The journey should take around six hours, so depending on the time of your departure, you may have time to stop off and see the local salt marshes and the Tana Beru shipyard where you can observe the construction of traditional wooden boats known as Phinisis.
+The journey should take around six hours, so depending on the time of your departure, you may have time to stop off and see the local salt marshes and the Tana Beru shipyard, where you can observe the construction of traditional wooden boats known as phinisis.
 Along the way, get a last glimpse of the colorful houses typical of the Bugis region and the rice fields, which also double up as fish farms in the offseason.

-You will arrive at the airport with plenty of time to check-in and relax before beginning your onward journey.
+You will arrive at the airport with plenty of time to check in and relax before beginning your onward journey.

 More Great Indonesia Itineraries